 To prepare your organizational data for upload to Workplace Analytics

-After the .csv file is created, the Workplace Analytics administrator can upload it into the service.
+After the CSV file is created, the Workplace Analytics administrator can upload it.
 For more information, see Upload organizational data.

 Video: Upload organizational data